anil843324/anil843324/README.md

         alt="mjsvijit" />
 </p>

-- 🌱 I’m currently exploring **Mobile Automation Testing** - 👨‍💻 All of my
-projects are available at (https://personal-portfolio-xi-smoky.vercel.app/) - 📫
+- 🌱 I am currently learning **Playwright for Java-based web automation** - 👨‍💻 All of my projects are available at (https://personal-portfolio-xi-smoky.vercel.app/) - 📫
 How to reach me **MO-7255842110**